 I get what you’re saying.
 But I don’t buy it.

-If you’ve read my previous two articles here on Medium, you’ll know that we don’t always adopt conventional wisdom here at Ahrefs.
+If you’ve read my previous articles here on Medium, you’ll know that we don’t always adopt conventional marketing wisdom here at Ahrefs.

-You’re not Twitter, don’t act like you are
+You’re not Twitter, so don’t act like you are

-In Silicon Valley speak, an Aha! moment denotes the point in a customer journey where a temporary user sees the light and becomes an engaged user, after performing a specific action within your tool/service.
+In Silicon Valley speak, an “Aha!” moment denotes the point in a customer journey where a temporary user suddenly becomes an engaged user, after performing a specific action within your tool/service.

-The moment that turbo-charges your growth, pays off your VCs, funds your new Ferrari and lets you retire.
-Happily ever after.
+Knowing your “Aha!” moment is what turbo-charges your company growth, pays off your VCs, funds your new Ferrari and lets you retire (happily ever after).

 And the list goes on and… wait.
 No it doesn’t.

-Isn’t it odd that out of the thousands of startups we hear about, these static Aha! moments are actually few and far between?
+Isn’t it odd that out of the thousands of startups we hear about, these highly specific “Aha!” moments are actually few and far between?

-Yes, it worked for Twitter and Facebook — but does it work for everyone?
+Yes, it worked for Twitter and Facebook — but does it work for everyone else just as well?

-Take Ahrefs, a toolset for digital marketing and SEO professionals.
-Our onboarding experience couldn’t be more different from that of a social media platform.
+Take Ahrefs for example (a toolset for digital marketing and SEO professionals) — our onboarding experience couldn’t be more different from that of a social media platform.

 The point is, our customers have a ton of different motivations and goals.

-I believe this applies to lots of companies — not just in SaaS.
+I believe this applies to lots of online businesses — not just SaaS.

 Their reality is far more complex and nuanced than a straight funnel with a destination we can point to and say,